There is a multitude of static site generators out there... is this one worth your time?

 Initially Franklin was heavily reliant upon the Julia

 stdlib) which can convert markdown to HTML but, over time, this changed as Franklin gained the capacity to parse a broader set of Markdown as well as extensions.

 Franklin was initially named "JuDoc" which happened to be a fairly obscure saint (I definitely did not know that before registering the package).
 The name was meant to be close to Jemdoc from which the initial inspiration for this package comes and, of course, to hint at the fact that it was in Julia.
-After being kindly told that the name was awkward, I received great suggestion and we ended up renaming the package Franklin to honour
+After being kindly told that the name was awkward, I received great suggestions and we ended up renaming the package to Franklin to honour

 There's also happens to be a turtle and a US president with that name but that's mostly fortuitous.